-Mendix has a visual page editor in the Modelers that can be used to build both dynamic and static pages (for example, a dashboard page containing a report overview, or a registration form for a mortgage application).
+Mendix has a visual page editor in Mendix Studio and Mendix Studio Pro that can be used to build both dynamic and static pages (for example, a dashboard page containing a report overview, or a registration form for a mortgage application).
 An app built in Mendix can support multiple app profile, so you can target multiple device types with device-specific app flows and page layouts while still reusing the underlying app logic and integrations.

 The Mendix Platform supports mobile, tablet, and responsive profiles.
 For details on all the UI development capabilities that Mendix supports, refer to the various pages in the UX & Multi-Channel Apps chapter.

 2 How Do I Build Reusable Page Elements?

 Mendix employs multiple methods to support reuse on pages.

 The first main method is to use layouts to define a default page structure with one or more content blocks.
 This makes it very easy to define pages with, for example, page-specific content combined with a shared header, a menu on the left side of the page, and a footer.
 All the pages sharing the same layout will be changed directly if the layout elements are adapted, so there is no need to duplicate elements into the other pages.